DavidPhillipOster/ThumbHost3mf/README.md

 ## Versions

-* The original 1.0 version only handle gcode files, and only png and jpg thumbnails.
+* Version original 1.0 only handle gcode files, and only png and jpg thumbnails.

-* the 1.2 version handles those and also bgcode files, and qoi thumbnails.
+* Version 1.2 handles those and also bgcode files, and qoi thumbnails.

 * Version 1.3 sets the mimimum compatible version of macOS to OS X 10.15, Catalina from 2019, but still works through macOS Sonoma, 14.2.1, 2023.
-OS X 10.15 is the earliest because the embedded QuickLook plugin inherits from a class in the QuicklookThumbing framework that was introduced then.
+OS X 10.15 is the earliest because the embedded QuickLook plugin inherits from a class in the QuicklookThumbnailing framework that was introduced then.

+* Version 1.4 extends this to also handle thumbnails inside Bambu Studio or Orca Slicer

 ## License